ReissJarvis/FrontendChallenge/README.md

 ## Bulma CSS
 Used for Utility classes and quicker scaffolding of components

-Even though CSS Styling have been used for multi select and toggle, implementation has been all my own
+Even though CSS Styling have been used for multi-select and toggle components, implementation has been all my own.
+These components could be changed slightly to be more dynamic and be used as shared components.